 Bananas don’t belong in fruit bowls

 The fruit bowl is the worst place for a banana to be.
-Ethylene gas, released by foods such as apples and pears, cause bananas to ripen faster.
-Once bananas are ripe they produce ethylene gas which ripens other fruit.
+Ethylene gas, released by foods such as apples and pears, causes bananas to ripen faster.
+Once bananas are ripe they produce ethylene gas, which ripens other fruit.
 It’s best to keep your bananas out-of-the-fridge and away from other fruits.

 Keep potatoes and onions separate